learningequality/kolibri-docs/docs/manage/_quizzes.rst

 #.
 Click :guilabel:`OPTIONS` for the desired quiz and select **Edit details** option.
 #.
 Change the quiz title in the confirmation window.
 #.
-Click :guilabel:`SAVE` to confirm, or :guilabel:`CANCEL` to exit without renaming the quiz.
+Click :guilabel:`SAVE CHANGES` to confirm, or :guilabel:`CANCEL` to exit without renaming the quiz.

 Delete Quiz
 """""""""""